RHockley/project-2/README.md

 ![Image](images/jupyter_notebook_dataframe.png)

 The dataframes were moved to a database in pgAdmin for storage and SQL searches.
 The image below is from a Jupyter Notebook to confirm the addition to the database.
+A simple SQL search to return information from the database can confirm that the data had been stored correctly.

 ![Image](images/database_check.png)